painless-software/docker-tox/README.md

 ### Speed up your builds

 Build your own image running `tox --notest` with your `tox.ini` file, push it to your (private) registry, and use that image for your builds.
-When your builds run any -- and only -- missing dependencies are installed.
+When your builds run any missing -- and only those! -- dependencies are installed.
 Your builds will be lightning-fast and still reliable!